NashiaHolloway/Markdown-Compiler/README.md

 development.

 This project has given me developmental experience in the following areas of programming languages/concepts:
-  Writing BNF/EBNF grammar rules
+  * Writing BNF/EBNF grammar rules
-  Lexical analysis
+  * Lexical analysis
-  Syntactical analysis and parsing
+  * Syntactical analysis and parsing
-  Semantics
+  * Semantics
-  Static-scope analysis
+  * Static-scope analysis

-  OOP design and development
+  * OOP design and development
-  Method invocation
+  * Method invocation
-  Exception handling
+  * Exception handling
-  Recursion
+  * Recursion
-  Configuration management
+  * Configuration management
-  Unit testing
+  * Unit testing

  # Description
  I have implemented a character by character lexical analyzer that partitions the lexemes of a source file in the Gittex Markdown language into tokens.
 To do this, I extended the Lexical Analyzer Scala trait (similar to Java Interface).
- Any lexical errors encountered are repeorted as output to the console with as much error information as possible.
+ Any lexical errors encountered are reported as output to the console with as much error information as possible.
  The compiler will exit after the first error is encountered.
 If an error is encountered, no output file will be created.

  Next, I implemented a recursive-descent parser (syntax analyzer) that builds an abstract syntax tree (parse tree).